Matt Pickens

-Matt Pickens (born April 5, 1982) is an American retired soccer player who is currently the goalkeeping coach for Nashville SC in Major League Soccer.
+Matt Pickens (born April 5, 1982) is an American retired soccer player who is an assistant coach and goalkeeping coach for the Houston Dash of the National Women's Soccer League (NWSL).

 Career

 Youth and amateur

 Pickens initially attended Meramec Community College before playing college soccer for Missouri State University from 2000 to 2003.
 He also played for Chicago Fire Premier in the USL Premier Development League.